mux99/mptcp.dev/apps.md

-Please open a new [pull request](https://github.com/multipath-tcp/mptcp.dev/pulls) or an [issue](https://github.com/multipath-tcp/mptcp.dev/issues) if you know any other apps with and important community of user, and supporting MPTCP natively.
+Please open a new [pull request](https://github.com/multipath-tcp/mptcp.dev/pulls) or an [issue](https://github.com/multipath-tcp/mptcp.dev/issues) if you know any other apps with a community of users and supporting MPTCP natively.